Imagine walking in your yard without needing to cover yourself with bug sprays or wear full clothing on hot summer days.

 Several varieties of Basil can be planted, but lemon and cinnamon basil are the most effective in repelling mosquitos and other insects.

-Peppermints are a good mosquito repellents as its strong fragrance keeps insects and rodents away. it's a good bug repelling indoor plants from mint family that you can plant in pots or small containers.
+Peppermints are good mosquito repellents as their strong fragrance keeps insects and rodents away. it’s a good bug-repelling indoor plant from the mint family that you can plant in pots or small containers.

 You can also rub peppermint leaves at the mosquito-bitten area to get relief from the itch.
 To grow peppermint, plant it in the damp soil where it gets full sunlight.

 Peppermint is a small-sized herb that grows 1 to 3 feet tall and repels mosquitoes and spiders.
 You can also place it in the basement to deter spiders.